ARYANKAUSHIK/CppSheets/README.md

 ## CppSheets

-#### xlsx branch
-You are on the xlsx branch.
-In this branch, I am working to add some Excel file compatibility with this program.
-I am using the xlnt (https://github.com/tfussell/xlnt) library, and to make development easy, the code is being included directly in mine.
-All credit to the original author.

 #### Introduction
-CppSheets is a simple, proof-of-concept spreadsheet application.
-I made this program as a hobby project primarily for the sake of making something different and challenging.
+CppSheets is a simple spreadsheet application.
 This program has its own XML-based file format (see "file.xml" for more information); it contains an example of all possible values.
 Basic formulas, cell formatting, and a few other features are supported.

-Please note that this program is very experimental.
-In fact, virtually its only purpose is to provide an example of what a simple spreadsheet application could look like.
-I would not recommend using it for any kind of production purposes.
-Also, the file format is specific to this program.
+Why did I make this?
+The answer is because I was looking for something challenging to do.
+I was getting bored with some of my other programs, so after playing around with the QTableWidget, I got to thinking that I could probably make some sort of spreadsheet application with it.
+After a few experimental programs, I began this project.
+I do not intend on making the next alternative to Microsoft Excel.
+My goal is simply to make a working spreadsheet application with as many features found in other programs as possible.
+The ultimate purpose is to have fun!
+I have thoroughly enjoyed working on this project, and I continue to enjoy working on it.

+#### CppSheets files
+CppSheets files are nothing special; they are simply XML files.
+However, the XML has to follow specific rules in order for it to be loaded.
+More information on the file format can be found below.
+These files are specific to this program.
+Because this program is mainly a hobby project, it may not be wise to use this for any production purposes- at least for now.
+If you want to, then go for it!
+While the file format is unlikely to change, you can expect constant GUI changes.

+#### Excel files
+CppSheets has experimental xlsx (Microsoft Excel) file compatibility.
+This is made possible through the xlnt (https://github.com/tfussell/xlnt) library.
+To make things easier, the code is included (unmodified) directly in this project.
+All credit to the original author.

+Xlsx compatibility at this point is very, very limited.
+CppSheets is able to load text data from xlsx files and cell height/width attributes.
+All sheets contained in an Excel workbook are also able to be loaded.
+As far as saving goes, xlsx files can be saved to a limited extent.
+Only text data and new sheets are saved; formatting is not.
+Both mechanisms, especially the saving mechanism, are buggy.

+CppSheets is currently not an alternative for Microsoft Excel, or any other office suite such as LibreOffice or WPS Office.
+Save workbooks using this program at your own risk; I am not responsible for mangled spreadsheets.
+Opening workbooks should not damage them.

+#### Command Line
 Guide on how to use command line:
 =\				Kill the formula
 -{				Create a tooltip